charliejllewellyn/aws-security-workshop/prevention/README.md

 ## Identity and Access Management (IAM)
 AWS Identity and Access Management (IAM) is a service that helps you securely control access to AWS resources.
 You use IAM to control who is authenticated (signed in) and authorized (has permissions) to use resources.

+In this section we will implement the recommendations in the [CIS Whitepaper](https://d0.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf) to secure access to AWS.

 ### Creating users

 When you first create an AWS account, you begin with a single sign-in identity that has complete access to all AWS services and resources in the account.
 This identity is called the AWS account root user and is accessed by signing in with the email address and password that you used to create the account.
 We strongly recommend that you do not use the root user for your everyday tasks, even the administrative ones.
 Instead, adhere to the best practice of using the root user only to create your first IAM user.
 Then securely lock away the root user credentials and use them to perform only a few account and service management tasks.
 [1]